jwt27/djgpp-cvs/README.md

 [dosemu2](https://github.com/dosemu2/dosemu2) emulator.
 In theory the 64bit
 DOS extender can be written to run such programs under the bare-metal DOS, but the future of DOS is probably in the emulated environments anyway.

+### djdev64 suite
+djdev64 suite is a set of libraries and headers that are needed to implement the "DJ64" and "DJ64STUB" DPMI extensions on a DPMI host.<br/>
+"DJ64" is an extension that allows the dj64-built programs to access the 64bit world.<br/>
+"DJ64STUB" is an optional DPMI extension that implements a loader for dj64-built programs.
+If "DJ64STUB" extension is missing, you need to have the full loader inside the program's stub.<br/>
+[djstub](https://github.com/stsp/djstub/) project provides both loader-less and loader-enabled stubs, but the default is the loader-less ministub that relies on a "DJ64STUB" loader inside DPMI host.

+If you have the asm-written DPMI server without an ability to talk to C-written code, then you likely can't have dj64 support in it, as writing the "DJ64" DPMI extension by hands, without using djdev64 suite, is too difficult or impossible.

 ## building and installing
 First, you need to install [thunk_gen](https://github.com/stsp/thunk_gen/).